RalphsCode/Lesson41-Jobly_React/jobly/README.md

+# RalphsCode Jobly App - React Version

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts to get started

+To start the Backend:
+In the project backend directory ("react-jobly/backend"), you can run:

+### node server.js

-In the project directory, you can run:
+In the project directory "/react-jobly/jobly", you can run:

 ### `npm start`